 - Ditzy but loyal vampire queen Betsy Taylor becomes a real bitch after reading too many pages of the Book of the Dead in a row in Undead and Unappreciated.

 - In the V. C. Andrews novel April Shadows, April's father starts to act like a jerkass to his family for seemingly no reason.
 The reason turns out to be that he found out he had terminal cancer and he didn't want his family to feel sad for him when he died.
 So, he decides to make them hate him.
-Once April, her mother, and sister find out, though, they feel sorry for him anyway.
+Once his wife and daughters find out, though, they feel sorry for him anyway.

 - In L. Jagi Lamplighter's Prospero in Hell, Miranda admits that she had not noticed that Mab had been replaced with a shapeshifter, just that he was acting oddly.

-- Marianne Dashwood in Sense And Sensibility.
-After she is jilted she falls into a despair and eventually after months of barely eating or sleeping she stays out for hours in a rainstorm while insufficiently wrapped up.
-She nearly dies of fever or has a bad flu (YMMV) but when she recovers she has suddenly gained about five years worth of emotional maturity and not long afterward marries someone much older who she was not in love with.
+- Marianne Dashwood in Sense and Sensibility.
+After she is jilted by her first love, she falls into a despair and eventually, after months of barely eating or sleeping, she stays out for hours in a rainstorm while insufficiently wrapped up.
+She nearly dies of fever or has a bad flu, but when she recovers she has suddenly gained about five years' worth of emotional maturity, and not long afterward marries someone much older than herself.
 Marianne is passionate and talented and struggles to conform to what her society expects of a young unmarried woman.
-It feels as though Austen is building up to tragically killing her off but at the last minute she backs off and Marianne is suddenly able to deal with the pressures of hiding her feelings in the public space.
+It feels as though Austen is building up to tragically killing her off... but at the last minute she backs off, and Marianne is suddenly able to deal with the pressures of hiding her feelings in the public space.